 Beard shampoo can help you avoid stripping your face of its natural oils.
 But beard oil acts as the right hand man for your sebaceous glands, providing extra assistance to keep your skin and beard hair soft and moisturized.
 Beard oil products like our The Composer Eucalyptus Beard Oil and The Alchemist Peppermint Beard Oil are highly effective moisturizers that help promote healthy growth and leave you with a refreshing cooling sensation afterward.

 So what’s the verdict?
 Well, it isn’t as cut and dry as a simple yes or no. Beard shampoo can help with keeping your beard clean and healthy.
-But it isn’t required, not to the degree beard oil is.
 Especially in the earlier stages of growth.
 When your beard is shorter, beard oil is enough to combat any problems you might encounter.
 As you start to see some serious length, beard shampoo will become more important in your weekly regimen.
 But you’ll still need beard oil.
 Beard shampoo will serve as an addition to your already solid care routine; an added layer of protection.

 There are a lot of men’s grooming products out there vying for your attention.
 You absolutely need beard oil.
 Beard shampoo is advanced level care that you don’t need, but it definitely won’t hurt.